-Title III: Strengthening Institutions Project
+Title III: Strengthening Institutions Program

-Title III Programs
+ECC Campus with text: Title III Programs

-Project Title: Soar to Success
+Title III: Soar to Success

 The Title III – Part A Strengthening Institutions (SIP) grant is made possible by the U.S. Department of Education.
 The Title III – Part A program “helps institutions of higher education to become self-sufficient and expand their capacity to serve low-income students by providing funds to improve and strengthen the academic quality, institutional management, and fiscal stability of eligible institutions.”
+Through these funds, East Central College has implemented its Soar to Success project.

 Project-Wide Strategies

-1. Enhance advising processes and functions
+1. Enhance advising processes and functions.

 3. Improve academic support.